 "I believe customer service doesn't cost — it pays.
 Just like advertising earns money by bringing people in, customer service pays by bringing people back."

 Shep Hyken, a customer service and experience expert, quoted this in an interview with the HubSpot Service Blog.
 Here, he discusses how customer satisfaction ties into the customer experience.

-19. Brian Halligan, CEO & CO-Founder of HubSpot
+19. Brian Halligan, Co-Founder of HubSpot

 "Your focus should include creating communities outside of your site for people to connect with you, your products, and others within the community.
 Ultimately, this 'outside' focus will drive people back to your site."

-Yes, customers want an efficient and effective product or service.
-However, what they also want — or don't yet know that they want — is a community.
-Satisfy them and exceed their expectations by helping them connect with your other customers and build a community that can also connect them back to you.
-Click to tweet this quote.
+Yes, customers want an efficient product or service.
+However, they also want community.
+Exceed their expectations by helping them connect with your other customers and build a community that can also connect them back to you.

 "After-sales service is more important than assistance before sales.
 It is through such service that one gets permanent customers."